pikarpov-LANL/COLLAPSO1D/docs/setup.md

 | Convection | High       | constant                   |
 | Outer      | Low        | exponentially growing      |

 For the PNS and Outer regions, growth rates are determined automatically within the code, based on the target grid cells.
+Convection region is defined as enclosed mass cutoff for (Convective Region - PNS)

 The parameters of most importance are as follows: